MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/playfab-gdpr-deleting-and-exporting-player-data.md

 Once the delete is complete, an email will be sent to the notification email address configured for the title.
 It will contain the same `JobReceiptId`, which was initially returned by the API.
 The completion of the task will also trigger a PlayStream event.

-Using our WebHook feature, you can register to receive these events on an endpoint of your choosing, and process them as needed.
+Using our Webhook feature, you can register to receive these events on an endpoint of your choosing, and process them as needed.
 The event will contain a JSON blob that has the `JobReceiptId`.

 The following example shows how to use the Admin API with the [C# SDK](../../../sdks/c-sharp/index.md).
 If you would like to use a different SDK, select one from the list of [PlayFab SDKs](../../../index.md).